Tropical medicine: Malaria

 A map detailing areas where malaria is endemic.

 Malaria is a parasitic disease transmitted by an Anopheles mosquito to a human host.
 The parasite that causes malaria belongs to the genus Plasmodium.
 Once infected, malaria can take a wide variety of forms and symptoms.
 The disease is placed into the uncomplicated category or the severe category.
 If quickly diagnosed and treated, malaria can be cured.
 However, some of the more serious symptoms, such as acute kidney failure, severe anemia, and acute respiratory distress syndrome can be fatal if not dealt with swiftly and properly.
 Certain types of Plasmodium can leave dormant parasites in the liver that can reawaken months or years later, causing additional relapses of the disease.
 In the World Malaria Report of 2016, the World Health Organization reported a malaria infection rate of 212 million, 90% of which occurred in the African region.
 However, malaria infection rates had fallen 21% since 2010 at the time of the report.
 The WHO also reported an estimated mortality rate of 429,000 deaths in the year 2015.
 The malaria mortality rate had fallen 29% globally since 2010.
 Children under 5 contract the malaria disease more easily than others, and in the year 2015, an estimated 303,000 children under the age of 5 were killed by malaria.
-Since the year 2010 however, the mortality rate of children under 5 fell by an estimated 35%.
+Since the year 2010, however, the mortality rate of children under 5 fell by an estimated 35%.

 Tuberculosis

 Tuberculosis (TB) is an infectious bacterial disease that can affect any part of the body, though it primarily affects the lungs.
 It is a disease that affects the poor and weak, and is far more common in developing countries.
 TB can either be in its latent or active form.
 TB can be latent for years, sometimes over a decade.
-Though TB research receives a mere 1/6th the funding of HIV research, the disease has killed more people in the last 200 years than any other infectious disease.
+Though TB research receives 1/6th of the funding of HIV research, the disease has killed more people in the last 200 years than any other infectious disease.
 According to the Liverpool School of Tropical Medicine, an estimated 9 million people were infected with TB in the year 2013 alone.
-That same year 1.5 million people died from TB.
+That same year, 1.5 million people died from TB.
 Of those 1.5 million, 360,000 were HIV positive.
 Tuberculosis is extremely expensive to treat, and treatments are now becoming ineffective due to drug-resistant TB strains.
 In the year 2016, 1.3 million people died from TB.
 An additional 374,000 people died who were co-infected with both TB and HIV.
 Research has shown that if the subject is infected with HIV, the risk of latent TB becoming active TB is between 12 and 20 times higher.